Dataset Distillation as Pushforward Optimal Quantization

 \subsection{Proposed method: Dataset Distillation by Optimal Quantization}

 We have seen that clustering gives a consistent approximation to the latent distribution.
-Moreover, using the generative diffusion model, this then gives a consistent approximation in the image space.
-Now we present the proposed algorithm, \emph{Dataset Distillation by Optimal Quantization} (DDOQ).
+Using the generative diffusion model and \Cref{thm:main}, we obtain a consistent approximation to the original data distribution in the image space.
+We now propose \emph{Dataset Distillation by Optimal Quantization} (DDOQ).
 We detail the steps in text below and summarize in \Cref{alg:ddoq}.

-Suppose we are given an LDM, i.e. a (conditional) encoder-decoder pair and a diffusion-based model on the latent space \citep{rombach2022high}.
+Suppose we are given a latent diffusion model (LDM), i.e. a (conditional) encoder-decoder pair and a diffusion model on the latent space \citep{rombach2022high}.
 Let $K$ be the target number of images per class.
-Constructing the distilled dataset consists of the following steps in sequence. \begin{enumerate} \item \textbf{Encoding.} We use the encoder of the LDM to map training samples from the image space to the latent space, giving empirical samples from the SDE marginal $\mu_T$.
+Constructing and using the distilled dataset consists of the following steps in sequence. \begin{enumerate} \item \textbf{Encoding.} We use the encoder of the LDM to map training samples from the image space to the latent space, giving empirical samples from the SDE marginal $\mu_T$.
 This is done per-class in the context of classification.

 \item \textbf{Clustering.} We then use the CLVQ (mini-batch $k$-means) algorithm on these samples to compute the $K$ centroids and corresponding weights, as in \Cref{prop:CLVQ}.
 This gives an empirical distribution $\nu_T^{(K)}$ that approximates $\mu_T$.
 Equivalently, it consists of tuples of points and weights $(x_i,w_i)_{i=1}^K$, such that $\nu_T^{(K)} = \sum_i w_i \delta(x_i) \approx \mu_T$.